davetron5000/static-site-in-react/README.md

 # How it works

 `root/site` is the root of the source files for the website.
+All files are copied verbatim to Webpack's input, except for these types:

-Any file that is *does not*  end in `.html.jsx` will be copied over directly.
-Any `.html.jsx` files are assumed to be React components and will be rendered statically into `.html` files.
-They are rendered verbatim, *except* that `<!DOCTYPE html>` is put at the top.
+* File ends in `.html.jsx` - it is assumed to be a React component and will be rendered into a `.html` file of the same name.  `<!DOCTYPE html>` will be placed at the top of the file.

-All of this is then fed to Webpack which will:
+* File ends in `.html.md` - it is assumed to be in Markdown and processed into an `.html` file of the same name.
+This file can have so-called “front-matter” to control how the HTML is produced.
+See below.

+The output all this copying and transforming is  to ask Webpack to compile the site for deployment.
+The configuration will have Webpack:

 * compile JS and CSS
 * insert refs to your JS bundle and CSS stylesheet into all HTML files